Hatch Green Chile: History, Flavors, and Uses

 What is a hatch green chile?

-Hatch chile, or New Mexico chile, refers to a group of chile pepper cultivars developed in New Mexico.
+Hatch chile, or New Mexico chile, refers to a group of pepper cultivars developed in New Mexico.
 Their cultivation dates back to the early days of Spanish settlement in the region.

 Hundreds of years ago, many different types of chiles were grown in New Mexico, including early forms of the jalapeño, serrano, and poblano.
-However, one type adapted particularly well to the New Mexico region.
+However, one type adapted particularly well to the New Mexico climate.

 These long, green chiles ripened to red in the fall, with some cultivars being adapted to specific regions within New Mexico.
 They can be harvested either green or red, and each color serves a different purpose.